Executive Comp Advisors

 Section 409A — the rule that can hurt you

-409A governs NQDC.
-The key principle: once you elect to defer, distributions must happen per the pre-elected schedule.
+IRC § 409A governs non-qualified deferred compensation.1 Once you elect to defer, distributions must happen per the pre-elected schedule.
 Violations trigger:

 This is why your NQDC election form, which looks routine, is actually the most consequential single piece of paperwork you'll sign each year.